aimtheory/jenkins-pipeline-best-practices/README.md

 @Library('jenkins-pipeline-library') _
 runPipeline()
 ```
 and `runPipeline()` would just read the the project type from `pipeline.yaml` and dynamically run the proper function, like `pythonPipeline()`, `rubyPipeline()` or `nodeJSPipeline()`.
-But once again, because pipeline are really only quasi-Groovy, this isn't possible, and it's confirmed here: https://issues.jenkins-ci.org/browse/JENKINS-37210.
+But once again, because pipelines are really only quasi-Groovy, this isn't possible, and it's confirmed here: [https://issues.jenkins-ci.org/browse/JENKINS-37210](https://issues.jenkins-ci.org/browse/JENKINS-3721).
 So the downside is that each project would have to have a different-looking `Jenkinsfile`.
 But we're not done looking for a solution to that!

 So, what do you think?
 We would love to hear your comments about this approach.
 In conclusion:
 - Shield developers from Jenkins Pipelines and Groovy by adding a level of abstraction